 Having heard about the BAC's unique concurrent program, Anastasia was attracted to the idea of being able to continue to work in the design field while also more actively pursuing her interest in engaging with architecture via her education.
 She transferred to the BAC in Fall 2010, initially pursuing a Bachelor of Architecture.
 She participated in several Gateway projects, worked in a kitchen design firm, and found practice in the field to be a valuable component in her design education.

 Anastasia transferred into the Bachelor of Design Studies program concentrating in Design History, Theory, and Criticism when it became clear the importance of shifting the focus of her design education to re-incorporate her interest in history.
-Anastasia is interested in molding the idea of a being a design-advocate: being the character in the design field that provides critical insight, who articulates complex design ideas, who champions new and promising methodologies, etc.
+Anastasia became interested in molding the idea of a being a design-advocate: being the character in the design field that provides critical insight, who articulates complex design ideas, who champions new and promising methodologies, etc.